 Ngā hua Key Benefits

 - WITHDRAW AT 55: Whai Rawa withdrawals can be made once you turn 55, 10 years earlier than Kiwisaver schemes.

 - NGĀI TAHU CONTRIBUTIONS: Saving for retirement is currently assisted by benefits provided by Te Rūnanga o Ngāi Tahu such as Matched Savings and Distributions* paid until you turn 65.

 - SAVINGS LOCKED IN: Because Whai Rawa savings can only be accessed for key life events, it is easier to work towards saving for retirement.

-- RETURNS ON YOUR FUNDS: Whai Rawa funds are invested in the Mercer Investment Trusts New Zealand's Conservative Fund, generating a quarterly rate of return which is allocated to members' accounts.
+- RETURNS ON YOUR FUNDS: Whai Rawa funds are invested in the Mercer Investment Trusts New Zealand's Socially Responsible Conservative Fund, generating a daily rate of return which is allocated to members' accounts.